-Due to the distinct programs available through CAM, undecided Arts and Media students should at the very least know which of the three departments they are interested in: Music & Entertainment Industries Studies, Theatre, Film & Video Production, or Visual Arts.
+Due to the distinct programs available through CAM, undecided Arts and Media students should at the very least know which of the three departments they are interested in: Music & Entertainment Industries Studies, Theatre, Film & Television, or Visual Arts.
 If you’re interested in Music, it is important that you see your advisor for specific admissions requirements and deadlines.

 As you start to think about your major, keep these things in mind: